JunMa11/SegLossOdyssey/test/README.md

 | TopK         |   0.6924  |   0.1073  |      0.5995     |      0.4051     |    0.8406    |    0.6709    |      0.8527     |      0.7323     |
 | Tversky      |   0.9390  |   0.6991  |      0.6120     |      0.4045     |    0.8260    |    0.6249    |      0.8371     |      0.6787     |
 | WCE          |   0.8284  |   0.2665  |      0.2697     |      0.0314     |    0.4744    |    0.0496    |      0.6904     |      0.2335     |

+## To Do

+- [ ] Evaluate commonly used loss functions with [nnU-Net V2](https://github.com/MIC-DKFZ/nnUNet) because the latest version is more popular